CaRniFeXeR/TUW_AdvancedInformationRetrieval2021SS/Report.md

 ## Part 1

 ### Training and Evaluation
-There are a multitude of measures that we have taken to enusre a suffiecently well trained model.
+There are a multitude of measures that we have taken to ensure a sufficiently well trained model.
 - We trained our models for multiple epochs
-- We used a custom early stopping implementation to end the training process if the follwing criteria were met
+- We used a custom early stopping implementation to end the training process if the following criteria were met
 - - The number of iterations must not exceed 100000
 - - A minimum loss decrease of 0.001 has to achieved
 - - Looking at the last 40 losses a minimum standard deviation of 0.01 has to be reached
 - The model has been evaluated using a certain interval
-- after every model evaluation the early stopping criteria were checkd
+- after every model evaluation the early stopping criteria were checked

 For testing/evaluation we used the models to rank the documents in the test dataset and than calculated the following performance metrics